eProsima/Fast-DDS-docs/docs/fastdds/ros2/ros2.rst

-*Fast DDS* is the default middleware implementation in the `Open Source Robotic Fundation (OSRF) <https://www.openrobotics.org/>`_ `Robot Operating System ROS 2 <https://index.ros.org/doc/ros2/>`_ until and including the latest long term release *Foxy*.
+*Fast DDS* is the default middleware implementation in the `Open Source Robotic Fundation (OSRF) <https://www.openrobotics.org/>`_ `Robot Operating System ROS 2 <https://index.ros.org/doc/ros2/>`_ in every long term (LTS) releases and most of the non-LTS releases.

 **ROS 2** is a state-of-the-art software for robot engineering which consists of a set of `free software libraries <https://github.com/ros2>`__ and tools for building robot applications.